 Final Thoughts on Working the Twelve Steps in Recovery

 The Twelve Steps of Alcoholics Anonymous work.
 They help us move through the pain that may have precipitated our using.
 They can apply to every area of life and can be worked over and over throughout our recovery to help us keep growing and keep healing.

-Working the Twelve Steps is hard work, but it life-saving and life-changing.
+Working the Twelve Steps in recovery is hard work, but it life-saving and life-changing.
 Commit to working the Twelve Steps, have patience, and wait for miracles to find you.
 Because they will.